-Table 1.1: Stakeholders Met as Part of the Gender Assessment User of Service Poor women, poor men, poor transwomen, women and men farmers and the urban middle class Service Providers Sanitation workers, construction workers, masons, desluding operators, desludgers and SHG members managing SWM plants Government City Engineer, Assistant Engineer, Sanitary Officer, Sanitary Supervisor, Health Officer, Health Inspector, Tamil Nadu Corporation for Development of Women, and staff at decanting station Other Stakeholders TNUSSP, Keystone, Gramalaya, other NGOs, academic institutions, journalists, Asian Development Bank representatives, private sector civil engineers Marchael 20 Marchael Manage MAN/F For Londing and COS OT Meetings with Members of Community Accountability Structures in Trichy Women's WAVE Federation overseeing 205 CTs SHE committee AWASH committee Source: TNUSSP, 2018
+Table 1.1: Stakeholders Met as Part of the Gender Assessment SI.
+No. 1 User of Service Poor women, poor men, poor transwomen, women and men farmers and the urban middle class 2 Service Providers Sanitation workers, construction workers, masons, desluding operators, desludgers and SHG members managing SWM plants 3 Government City Engineer, Assistant Engineer, Sanitary Officer, Sanitary Supervisor, Health Officer, Health Inspector, Tamil Nadu Corporation for Development of Women, and staff at decanting station 4 Other Stakeholders TNUSSP, Keystone, Gramalaya, other NGOs, academic institutions, journalists, Asian Development Bank representatives, private sector civil engineers 5 Meetings with Members of Community Accountability Structures in Trichy Women's WAVE Federation overseeing 205 CTs SHE committee AWASH committee Source: 1 NUSSP, 2018 members of a group (people from sanitation accountability structures, SHGs etc.) knew each other's names and to ensure that everybody spoke.
+The ball was thrown by a participant in the FGD to another participant, identifying her by name.
+The person who received the ball had to share her insight on the question being discussed.
+The ball could not be thrown to the same person twice until all members got a chance to speak.
+Another method adopted during FGDs is rating of achievement of goals, which was adopted vis-à-vis WAVE federation, wherein it rated how far its own goals were achieved.

-A total of 118 stakeholders (73 women, 4 transgender people, 41 men) were met, details of which are given in Annexure 3.
+A total of 118 stakeholders (73 women, 4 transgender people, 41 men) were interviewed, details of which are given in Annexure 3.
 The preliminary findings were shared with the entire TNUSSP team, and comments were elicited.